 |Cook Counseling Center||Fraternity and Sorority Life||Schiffert Health Center|

 |Corps of Cadets||Hokie Wellness||Services for Students with Disabilities|

 |Dining Services||Leadership Education Collaborative||Student Engagement and Campus Life|

 |Division Advancement||New Student and Family Programs||VT Engage|

-Established in 1998, the Safe Zone program was created as a collaborative effort between the Dean of Students; the Lesbian, Gay, Bisexual, Transgender Alliance (LGBTA); the Lesbian, Gay, Bisexual, Transgender Caucus (LGBT Caucus); and the Office for Equity and Inclusion (formerly the Office of Equal Opportunity).
+Established in 1998, the Safe Zone program was created as a collaborative effort between the Dean of Students; HokiePRIDE of Virginia Tech; the Lesbian, Gay, Bisexual, Transgender Caucus (LGBT Caucus); and the Office for Equity and Access (formerly the Office of Equal Opportunity).

-> Now, coordinated through Multicultural Programs and Services, the Safe Zone program exists to educate the Virginia Tech community on topics related to the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community.
+Now, coordinated through Intercultural Engagement Center, the Safe Zone program exists to educate the Virginia Tech community on topics related to the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community.
 Safe Zones are members of the program who are committed to providing a more inclusive and accepting environment for lesbian, gay, bisexual, transgender, and queer communities and their allies.

-> This session is for individuals interested in learning more about the LGBTQ Community.
+This session is for individuals interested in learning more about the LGBTQ Community.